BeerBatteredCode/week03_day02_hw/hw_pizza_shop.md

 5) Why might it be important to check if `options['id']` is `nil` in our `initialize` method before assigning `@id` the value of `options[‘id’].to_i?`

+Because an order with a number can be easily identified and never confused with any other order.
+(Also to make sure the DROP TABLE cannot be used to hack or damage the system)

 6) What are the responsibilities of `SqlRunner`?

+It completes the database, prepares, executes and closes after the process is complete.

 7) How does `SqlRunner` improve the quality of our code?

+It allows us to repeatedly run the same block of code, without having to rewrite said block several times.